convos-chat/www.convos.chat/blog/2019/2019-11-26-convos-on-digital-ocean.md

 ## Got any issues or questions?

-If you run into any issues, then don't hesitate to as us on either [Twitter](https://twitter.com/convosby) or in the official support channel #convos on irc.libera.chat:6697.
+If you run into any issues, then don't hesitate to as us an [email](mailto:contact@convos.chat) or in the official support channel #convos on irc.libera.chat:6697.

 Enjoy your newly created Convos installation!